Culpeper's Rebellion: Background

-The Lords Proprietor, despite their careful plans and long documents, did not do enough to put a functioning government into place in Carolina — especially in what is now North Carolina.
-In Albemarle, settlers were scattered.
+In 1629, King Charles I granted control of the Province of Carolana to Robert Heath, establishing Heath as the first lord proprietor of the province.
+Partly due to the large area of the province, and partly to neglect on Heath's part, the territory remained underdeveloped in the decades following Heath's appointment.

 Swamps and rivers made travel by land difficult, and the inlets and sounds were too shallow to allow big ships.
 The people who already lived there in the 1660s had no desire to be governed by the Lords Proprietor.
 Partly as a result of these conditions and partly from a lack of interest, the lords appointed governors who were weak and ineffective.
 Some of them took advantage of the general chaos to make themselves wealthy.
-None of them ensured order or protected the settlers from raids from the indigenous Weapemeoc or European pirate raids.

 In that environment, some kind of conflict between the settlers and the colonial authorities was almost inevitable.
-The conflict that broke out would be known as Culpeper’s Rebellion, and like a lot of rebellions, it started with a dispute over taxes.
+The conflict that broke out would be known as Culpeper's Rebellion, and like a lot of rebellions, it started with a dispute over taxes.

 The English government wanted its American colonies to generate some income — that was, after all, the main point of establishing those colonies.
 The economic theory of the time, called mercantilism, was that a country should export as much as possible and import as little as possible, and therefore store up as much money (gold and silver) as possible.
 Under that principle, the colonies should export only raw materials to England, while the English should turn those raw materials into more expensive finished goods which it, in turn, could export to other countries or back to its colonies.
 For example, the American colonies were expected to export wood but not furniture, naval stores but not ships, and crops such as tobacco and rice but not the tools needed to produce them.
 Producing the manufactured goods was England's job.
 And at every step of this trade, taxes should be collected.

 To put these ideas into practice, Parliament passed a series of laws called Navigation Acts that controlled trade within the English colonial empire.
 Under the acts, colonial goods could be carried only on English and colonial ships, and all European goods bound for English colonies had to go through England first.
 Of course, whenever colonial goods passed through English ports, they were taxed.
 In addition, certain colonial goods such as tobacco, rice, and sugar could be shipped only to England — not even to other English colonies unless they paid a tax first.